 Benefits of Federal Education Loans (Direct Unsubsidized Loans and Direct PLUS Loans)

 - Affordable monthly payments are available; several repayment plans offer payments based on household income.

-- Loan forgiveness may be available through programs like , or repayment plans like , Revised Pay As You Earn (REPAYE), or .
+- Loan forgiveness may be available through programs like , and plans.

 - Postponement of payments during residency and fellowship are possible through options.

 - Most federal loans are eligible for consolidation through the program.

 - A student who is not in default and has not exceeded cumulative loan limits can borrow (if eligible) a Direct Unsubsidized Loan, regardless of credit history, and possibly a Direct PLUS Loan.
 (Note: A Direct PLUS Loan requires a credit check.
-No adverse credit is allowed or an endorser/co-borrower will be needed.)
+If the borrower has adverse credit, an endorser/co-borrower will be needed.)

 Before Borrowing a Private Student Loan, Consider the Following

 - Private loan programs may offer variable or fixed interest rates.
 The rate will have an impact on the total cost of the loan.

 - Variable rates for private loans may start out low, but the rate can rise or fall as the rate indexes change.
 Check to see if there is a cap on the interest rate.